dhairya-cse/dhairya-cse/README.md

 - Deep Learning
 - Data Structure and Algorithms
 - Web development (To make presentable applications)
-- WEB ASSEMBLIES (Perfromance matters)
+- WEB ASSEMBLIES (Perfromance matters!)

 I have baisc exposure to all of them through course assignment and projects.
 I am trying to master these with time.